Icteridae – Oropendolas, Orioles, Blackbirds & Allies

 The nesting habits of these birds are similarly variable, including pendulous woven nests in the oropendolas and orioles.
 Many icterids are colonial, nesting in colonies of up to 100,000 birds.
 Some cowbird species engage in brood parasitism: females lay their eggs in the nests of other species, in a similar fashion to some cuckoos.

 Not all species have been successful in adapting to human habitat changes, and a number of species are threatened with extinction.
-These include insular forms such as the Jamaican blackbird, yellow-shouldered blackbird, and the St Lucia oriole, which are threatened by habitat loss.
+These include a number of insular forms such as the Jamaican Blackbird, Yellow-shouldered Blackbird, and the St Lucia Oriole, which are threatened by habitat loss, and the Tricolored Blackbird of California, which is threatened by habitat loss and destruction of nests.

-This family of 109 Icteridae includes New World Orioles, New World Blackbirds, Grackles, Cowbirds, Meadowlarks, Oropendolas, & Caciques.
+According to the recently (2025) amalgamated AviList there are one hundred and eight species in thirty-one genera in the Icteridae family of New World Orioles, New World Blackbirds, Grackles, Cowbirds, Meadowlarks, Oropendolas, & Caciques.
 They are:

 Yellow-headed Blackbird Xanthocephalus xanthocephalus